Neal Katyal: Honors and awards

 The US Justice Department awarded Katyal the Edmund Randolph Award, the highest honor the department can bestow on a civilian.
 The National Law Journal named Katyal its runner-up for "Lawyer of the Year" in 2006 and in 2004 awarded him its Pro Bono award.
 American Lawyer Magazine considered him one of the top 50 litigators nationally.
 Washingtonian Magazine named him one of the 30 best living Supreme Court advocates.

 Personal life

 Katyal is married to Joanna Rosen, a physician.
-His brother-in-law is Jeffrey Rosen, president and CEO of the National Constitution Center in Philadelphia.
+His brother-in-law is Jeffrey Rosen, the NYT-bestselling author, prominent legal journalist, George Washington University Law Professor, and former President & CEO of the National Constitution Center in Philadelphia.
 His sister Sonia Katyal is the Chancellor's Professor of Law and co-director of the Berkeley Center for Law & Technology at UC Berkeley.
+His sister-in-law is the author, cultural anthropologist, and singer-songwriter Lauren Coyle Rosen, who is also a fellow at Harvard University, a former Princeton professor, the Founder of Divine Feminine Living, and host of The Divine Feminine Podcast.

 Katyal attended Burning Man 2023, during which heavy rainfall caused flash flooding.
 He hiked six miles in the mud to get out of the festival, which he called "incredibly harrowing".